New York Comic Con 2020 is online: How and where to watch the NYCC panels

-Fans who are usually working up their cosplay outfits and planning their schedule for New York Comic Con have had to rethink things this year.
-New York Comic Con has joined similar events, including San Diego Comic Con and the new DC FanDome, and gone virtual due to the coronavirus pandemic.
+Fans who are usually working up their cosplay getups and planning their schedules for New York Comic Con have had to rethink things this year.
+New York Comic Con has joined other large events, including San Diego Comic Con and DC FanDome, and gone virtual due to the coronavirus pandemic.
 This year, the NYC event is called New York Comic Con x MCM Comic Con's Metaverse, and it runs from Oct.
 8 to Oct.
-11 online.
-The lengthy name reflects the combination of the New York event with the MCM Comic Con series of UK events.
+11. The lengthy name reflects the combination of the New York event with the MCM Comic Con series of UK events.

 "This is everyone's show; no matter where on the globe you are, the Metaverse is your home," reads a statement on the official website, findthemetaverse.com.
 An earlier event was held online in August.
 Here's what you need to know to join in with the October event.